 * NUTRITIONAL REQUIREMENTS OF ‘SWEET PABLO’ PAT#10817

-‘Sweet Pablo’ is the fastest growing cultivar of Spathiphyllum produced by Oglesby.
-As a result, its nutritional demands exceed those of other cultivars.
-Yellowing of ‘Sweet Pablo’ is usually not a single elemental deficiency, but rather an indication of the increased demands of this variety.
+It’s nice to be special and ‘Sweet Pablo’ requires a little extra effort.
+Since ‘Sweet Pablo’ is one of the fastest growing cultivar of Spathiphyllum produced by Oglesby, its nutritional demands exceed those of other cultivars.
+Foliage yellowing of ‘Sweet Pablo’ is usually not a single elemental deficiency, but rather an indication of the increased demands of this variety.
 This yellowing can be easily prevented or corrected.

 If you are using a mix with pre-incorporated slow-release fertilizer, you will need to supplement with a top-dressing of a fast release 14-14-14, or other comparable blends.
 Use moderate levels at planting and at regular intervals throughout the crop time.
 Drenches of 20-20-20 or a similar fertilizer will keep the plant actively growing and green.
 If the plants become yellow, liquid foliar sprays will effectively green them up.
 Several applications may be required.
 Because of the very waxy cuticle on the upper surface of the leaves, foliar applications should be more effective when applied to the lower surfaces of the leaves.